25 Thanksgiving Games For Bored Kids & Active Adults

 Turkey Cookie Contest

-This fun Thanksgiving activity borrows from Christmas cookies.
+This Thanksgiving activity borrows from Christmas cookies.

-Find a turkey shaped cookie cutter and bake a tray of sugar cookies so that everyone gets their own plain turkey.
+Find a turkey-shaped cookie cutter and bake a tray of sugar cookies so that everyone gets their own plain turkey.

 Using frosting, sprinkles, and candy corn, have your relatives decorate their own turkeys.